model-driven-devops/mdd/README.md

     ```
     >Note: all future commands should be executed from this directory.

+1. If using CoLaboratory, build gitlab deployment.
+    ```
+    In WebEx, send COLABOT "gitlab build" command
+    ```
+   >Note: This will take approximately 10 minutes.

+1. If using CoLaboratory, log into GitLab and create GITLAB_API_TOKEN
+   - Use your personal GitLab deployment URL, username, and password messaged to you by COLABOT
+   - In the upper left of console, click on the symbol for your account and then Settings
+   - In the left menu, click on "Access Tokens"
+   - Provide a token name, expiration, the api scope, click "Create personal access token", and save the generated TOKEN for the next step

 1. Export the following variables to match your environment.
     ```
     export VIRL_HOST=cml.example.com
     export VIRL_USERNAME=
     export VIRL_PASSWORD=
     export VIRL_LAB=my_lab
+    export CML_VERIFY_CERT=false
     export GITLAB_HOST=https://gitlab.example.com
     export GITLAB_USER=
     export GITLAB_API_TOKEN=